syncrosim/pysyncrosim/docs/quickstart.rst

-First, assign the contents of the input Datasheet to a new ``pandas`` DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.
+First, assign the contents of the input datasheet to a new ``pandas`` DataFrame using the scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.

 .. code-block:: pycon

-    # Load input Datasheet to a new pandas DataFrame
+    # Load input datasheet to a new pandas DataFrame
     >>> my_input_df = my_scenario.datasheets(
     >>>     name = "helloworldTimePy_InputDatasheet")